gillohner/pubky-iCalendar-research/prototype-implementation-scope.md

 - Node.js
 - Next.js
 - Tailwind CSS
-- ShadCN UI component Library (analog Franky)
+- ShadCN UI component library (analog Franky)
-- Zustand for state management (Personally never used Zustand but as I know you use it, it likely makes sense to use it as well and get familiar with it)
+- Zustand for state management (I have never used Zustand personally, but since I know you use it, it likely makes sense to use it as well and get familiar with it)
 - Axios
 - Nominatim for OSM integration